-The Aggir grid is used as part of an application Custom Autonomy Allocation (Apa)..
+The grid Act: titleContent is used as part of an application Custom Autonomy Allocation (Apa).

-- 10 bodily and mental activities discriminatory activities,
+- 10 bodily and mental activities, so called discriminating activities,

-- and 7 domestic and social activities illustrative activities..
+- and 7 domestic and social activities, so-called illustrative activities.

-Only 10 discriminatory activities are used to determine the iso-resource group (Gir) to which the elderly person is responsible.
+Only the 10 discriminating activities are used to determine the Gir: titleContent to which the applicant for the Apa is subject.

-7 illustrative activities are intended to provide additional information to the assessor to better understand the person's overall situation.
+The 7 illustrative activities are intended to provide additional information to the assessor in order to better understand the overall situation of the applicant.

-The Aggir grid is integrated into an evaluation framework that collects all the information needed to develop the elderly's assistance plan.
+The Aggir grid is integrated into an evaluation reference system which makes it possible to collect all the information necessary for drawing up the applicant's assistance plan.

-- To communicate verbally and/or non-verbally, to act and behave in a logical and sensible way in relation to the standards accepted by society
+- Communicate verbally and/or non-verbally, act and behave in a logical and sensible manner in relation to the norms accepted by the business

 - Serving and eating

-- Ensuring hygiene of urinary and fecal elimination
+- Ensure hygiene of urinary and fecal elimination

-- Stand up, lie down, sit down, move from one of these 3 positions to another
+- Get up, lie down, sit down, go from one of these 3 positions to another

-- Use a means of remote communication (telephone, alarm, bell, etc.) to alert when needed
+- Use a means of remote communication (telephone, alarm, doorbell, etc.) in order to alert in case of need

 Domestic and social activities (so-called "illustrative")